Villages of Portland: Southwell

 Southwell 50°32′N 2°27′W is a small coastal village in Tophill on the Isle of Portland, Dorset, between Portland Bill and the village of Easton.
 Like many of the other villages on Portland, Southwell has commercial industry (Southwell Business Park).
-The village has one Primary School, Southwell County Primary School.
+The village has one All-Through School, Atlantic Academy Portland.
+This includes one of two primary schools and the only secondary school on the island.

 Easton

 Easton 50°33′N 2°26′W is the second largest of eight villages on the Isle of Portland in Dorset, England.
 The village is situated on the top of the island or Tophill, in the English Channel, and was where the Easton Massacre took place.
-The village has a small square with many shops and shopping arcade, a Secondary school, four churches, a small park, and other amenities.
-Easton is also the location of Portland Young Offenders Institution.
+The village has a small square with many shops and shopping arcade, four churches, a small park, and other amenities.
 At the south end of Easton is Portland Museum.
 Along with Fortuneswell, Easton is the main hub of the Isle of Portland's activities.